MGQ-EX/Paradox/EX Readme.txt

 		(Tool Is Available On Git Repository)

 *Developers Build*
-10-09-2015	Update to DialoguesEnglish.rvtext:
+10-11-2015	Update to DialoguesEnglish.rvtext:
-EX 0.5n		* Small Cleanup of Map 036 - Enrika Indoors
+EX 0.5n		* Full Cleanup Of Map 036 - Enrika Indoors